JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-create-eventhub-namespace.png)

 11. Select `Create`
-12. The creation will *fail* for now because the pricing tier is not entered yet.
-Click the `pricing tier` selection.
+12. The creation will *fail* IF the pricing tier is not entered yet.
+If so, click the `pricing tier` selection.
 A 'Choose your pricing tier' section will be shown.
 Select the Basic or Standard tier and press `select`

     ![alt tag](img/azure-namespace-pricingtier.png)